jackscanlan/fungal-phylo/notes/dev_notes.md

         - or use official NCBI Docker image: https://github.com/ncbi/docker/tree/master/edirect
 - `UFCG_METADATA` creates a .tsv file of metadata for the UFCG pipeline
     - Tools used: probably just `bash`
-- `QUAST_SUPPLIED` runs `quast` on genomes that were not assembled using this pipeline
+- `QUAST_EXISTING` runs `quast` on genomes that were not assembled using this pipeline
 - `ASSEMBLY_VIZ` uses outputs from `quast` processes to produce plots comparing the contiguity and quality of your new genomes and your supplied genomes